thingsthatdothings/thingsthatdothings.github.io/_posts/2024-01-21-shoppers-coupon.md

 featured: true
 ---

-Useful for things that don't go one sale, like bananas.
-See exclusions list.
+Useful for things that don't go on sale ever, like bananas.
+Milk and eggs are excluded this time.
+See full exclusions list.
 YMMV.

 - **[ShoppersDrugMart 20% off reg price coupon (via SmartCanucks)](https://smartcanucks.ca/shoppers-drug-mart-family-friends-event-save-20-with-coupon-january-23rd/)**